jason-erb/jason-erb.com/cv/jason-erb.md

 * As the first developer hired after spin-off from Willow Garage, joined the team responsible for both the embedded and client (“pilot”) software for the acclaimed Beam remote presence robot.
 * Played a key role in porting pilot software to iOS and Android, including successfully realizing a mobile driving model and UI that achieved both safety and usability.
 * Took the lead in the addition of a high-definition point/tilt/zoom camera and laser pointer: delegated tasks, collaborated on the design, and contributed code.
-* Internationalized code (including RTL support), instituted i18n best practices, and oversaw translations.
+* Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization.
 * Authored a network diagnostics tool and UI.
 * Assumed ownership of the pseudo-TCP implementation and relay-related code.
 * Fixed bugs, wrote unit tests, reviewed code, and conducted technical job interviews.